Mercytseks/Massachusetts-Real-Estate-Data-Analysis/README.md

 To understand the housing market in Massachusetts and identify the factors that influence house prices.

 ### Data
 The main dataset can be found [here](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset). the data contains real estate listings in the US, categorized by states and cities.
 It has 12 variables; status, price, bed, bath, acre_lot, full_address, street, city, state, zip_code, house_size, and sold_date.
 Only the data for Massachusetts was used for this analysis.
-Details about the data processing and data content can be found in the project management folder.
+Details about the data content, data processing and other project information can be found in the project management folder.

 Additional data used can be found in the data folder.